-Old Town Florissant to Sunset Park to Missouri Greenway
+Old Town Florissant to Sunset Park

 The Sunset Greenway is in north St. Louis County between the City of Florissant and the Missouri River.
 It meanders through the St. Ferdinand Shrine, St. Ferdinand Park and Historic Old Town Florissant all the way down the bluff to the Missouri River in Sunset Park.

 In addition to beautiful views of the river, you can walk or ride your bike to enjoy shopping, dining and other businesses housed in charming historic buildings.
 There are rows of restored century homes along peaceful, tree-lined streets.Read More

 The trailhead at St. Ferdinand Park is located north of the intersection of I-270 and Lindbergh Boulevard (Highway 67) in Florissant.
 If you like to walk in St. Ferdinand park, give this greenway a try!
 If you live nearby there are several ways to walk to this greenway.

 Each greenway is managed in cooperation with different municipalities and parks departments, who set the rules for greenway use, parking and hours of operation.
 Greenways often span multiple municipalities, so please be aware that these rules can change as you travel along the trail.
 Please be sure to follow all posted rules and regulations while you are living life outside!